 Second / Associate Principal Trombone

-As a soloist, Vanessa Fralick has won first prize in several major competitions, including the 2012 Elora Festival Competition, 2011 OSM Standard Life Competition, and 2010 Susan Slaughter International Solo Brass Competition, where she also performed as a guest artist at the International Women's Brass Conference.
-In 2009, she won concerto competitions at Juilliard and at the Music Academy of the West in Santa Barbara, California.
+Vanessa also performs frequently as a soloist, most recently as a guest artist at Trombonanza 2017 in Argentina, at the 2016 International Trombone Festival in New York City and at the 2015 American Trombone Workshop in Washington, D.C.
+She has won first prize in several major competitions, including the 2012 Elora Festival Competition, 2011 Montreal Symphony Concerto Competition and 2010 Susan Slaughter International Solo Brass Competition, where she also performed as a guest artist at the International Women's Brass Conference.
+In 2009 she won concerto competitions both at Juilliard and at the Music Academy of the West in Santa Barbara, California.

 Give to the TSO

 Get insider access to Toronto Symphony Orchestra news, ticket offers, community programs, and more.Sign up for Email Club